top of page

 13 But if ye say, We will not dwell in this land, neither obey the voice of the LORD your God,

-14 Saying, No, but we will go into the land of Egypt, where we shall see no war, nor hear the sound of the Trumpet, nor have hunger of bread, and there will we dwell:
+14 Saying, No, but we will go-נָבוֹא (nā-ḇō-w,)-to go in, (to enter, come in) into the land of Egypt, where we shall see no war, nor hear the sound of the Trumpet, nor have hunger of bread, and there will we dwell-נֵשֵֽׁב (nê-šêḇ.)-to sit down or still, (to dwell, remain, sit, abide):

-15 (And now therefore hear the word of the LORD, ye remnant of Judah, Thus saith the LORD of hosts, the God of Israel, If ye wholly set your faces to enter into Egypt, and go to sojourn-גּוּר (guwr)-to sojourn, abide, dwell in, dwell with, remain, inhabit, be a stranger, be continuing, surely) there;)
+15 (And now therefore hear the word of the LORD, ye remnant of Judah, Thus saith the LORD of hosts the God of Israel, If ye wholly set your faces to enter-לָבֹא (lā-ḇō)-to go or come in) into Egypt, and go to sojourn-לָגוּר (lā-ḡūr)-to sojourn, abide, dwell in, dwell with, remain, inhabit) there:)

-16 Then it shall come to pass, that the sword-חֶרֶב (chereb)-sword, knife, (symb. "as laying waste") which ye feared, shall overtake you there in the land of Egypt, and the famine whereof ye were afraid, shall follow close after you there in Egypt, and there ye shall die.
+16 Then it shall come to pass, that the sword-הַחֶרֶב (ha-ḥe-reḇ,)-sword, knife, (symb. "as laying waste")) which ye feared-יְרֵאִים (yə-rê-’îm)-fearing, (be afraid of), shall overtake-תַּשִּׂיג (taś-śîḡ)-to cause to reach, attain, overtake) you there in the land of Egypt, and the famine-וְהָרָעָב (wə-hā-rā-‘āḇ)-hunger, famine) whereof ye were afraid-דֹּאֲגִים (dō-’ă-ḡîm)-to be grieved, melted, (a primitive root; be anxious), //shall follow close-יִדְבַּק (yiḏ-baq)-to cleave, adhere to, cling) after you-אַחֲרֵיכֶם (’a-ḥă-rê-ḵem)-after, behind) (Hebr. shall cleave after you) in Egypt, and there ye shall die-תָּמֻֽתוּ (tā-mu-ṯū.)-to die).

-17 So shall it be with all the men that set their faces to go into Egypt to sojourn-גּוּר (guwr)-to sojourn, abide, dwell in, dwell with, remain, inhabit, be a stranger, be continuing, surely) there, they shall die by the sword, by the famine, and by the pestilence: and none of them shall remain or escape from the evil that I will bring upon them.
+17 //So shall it be with all the men (Hebr. so shall all the men be) that set their faces to go into Egypt to sojourn-לָגוּר (lā-ḡūr)-to sojourn, abide, dwell in, dwell with, remain, inhabit) there, they shall die by the sword, by the famine, and by the pestilence: and none of them shall remain or escape from the evil that I will bring upon them.

-18 For thus saith the LORD of hosts, the God of Israel, As mine anger and my fury hath been poured forth upon the inhabitants of Jerusalem: so shall my fury be poured forth upon you, when ye shall enter-בּוֹא (bow')-to go in, enter, come, go, come in) into Egypt: and ye shall be an execration-אָלָה ('alah)-an oath, to enter into an oath, i.e. to bin oneself by oath), and an astonishment, and a curse, and a reproach; and ye shall see this place no more.
+18 For thus saith the LORD of hosts the God of Israel, As mine anger and my fury hath been poured forth upon the inhabitants of Jerusalem: so shall my fury be poured forth upon you, when ye shall enter-בְּבֹאֲכֶם (bə-ḇō-’ă-ḵem)-to go in, (to enter, come in) into Egypt: and ye shall be an execration-לְאָלָה (lə-’ā-lāh)-execration, oath, curse, (an oath, to enter into an oath, i.e. to bind oneself by oath), and an astonishment-וּלְשַׁמָּה (ū-lə-šam-māh)-astonishment, (by implication, consternation:—astonishment, desolate(-ion), waste, appalment), and a curse-וְלִקְלָלָה (wə-liq-lā-lāh)-a reviling, thing lightly esteemed), and a reproach-וּלְחֶרְפָּה (ū-lə-ḥer-pāh,)-reproach, (from H2778; contumely, disgrace, the pudenda:—rebuke, reproach(-fully), shame), and ye shall see this place no more.

-19 The LORD hath said concerning you, O ye remnant of Judah, Go ye not into Egypt: know certainly, that I have admonished you this day.
+19 The LORD hath said concerning you, O ye remnant of Judah, Go ye-תָּבֹאוּ (tā-ḇō-’ū)-to go in, (to enter, come in)) not-אַל־ (’al-)-not (the qualified negation, used as a deprecative)) into Egypt: know certainly, that I have //admonished-הַעִידֹתִי (ha-‘î-ḏō-ṯî)-to testify, say again and again, (a primitive root; to duplicate or repeat; by implication, to protest, testify (as by reiteration)) you (Hebr. testified against you) this day.

-9. God plans to punish Egypt.
+God plans to punish Egypt.

 Jeremiah.
 46:25

-25 "The LORD of hosts the God of Israel saith; Behold, I will punish-פָּקַד (paqad)-to inspect, to pay attention to, observe, or else; to strike upon or against, to visit upon; punish) the multitude of No, and Pharaoh, and Egypt, with their gods-אֱלֹהִים ('elohiym)-God, gods, i.e deities in general, whether true or false), and their kings, even Pharaoh, and all them that trust in him."
+25 The LORD of hosts the God of Israel saith, Behold, I will punish-פוֹקֵד (p̄ō-w-qêḏ)-to inspect, to pay attention to, observe, or else; to strike upon or against, to visit upon; punish) the multitude of No, and Pharaoh, and Egypt, with their gods-אֱלֹהֶיהָ (’ĕ-lō-he-hā)-gods, (i.e. deities in general, whether true or false), and their kings, even Pharaoh-פַּרְעֹה (par-‘ōh)-Pharaoh = "great house" (of Egyptian derivation; Paroh, a general title of Egyptian kings:—Pharaoh), and all them that trust in him.

 the multitude of No: the inhabitants of it, which were many, called "populous No", Nahum 3:8; a famous city in Egypt.
 Some take it to be Diospolis or Thebes; and others (p) the same that is now called Alexandria; and so the Targum renders it; and which is followed by the Vulgate Latin version: and Jarchi calls it the seignory or government of Alexandria; and takes Amon, the word for "multitude", to signify the prince of this place; and so Kimchi and Ben Melech interpret it, king of a city called No: rather Jupiter Ammon (q) is meant, an idol of the Egyptians, which had a temple in Thebes, and was worshipped in it; and who had his name from Ham, the son of Noah.
 Hillerus (r), by various arguments, endeavours to prove that No is the same city with Memphis, and that No Amon signifies "the habitation of the nourished"; that is, of Apis, which was nourished here.
 But be he who he will, or the place what it will, he or that would certainly be punished;

-gods: “When an idolatrous nation,” says Blaney, “is doomed to destruction, God is said to execute vengeance upon the idols of the country..." -Benson
+gods“When an idolatrous nation,” says Blaney, “is doomed to destruction, God is said to execute vengeance upon the idols of the country..." -Benson

-10. God calls His Son out of Egypt.
+God calls his Son out of Egypt.

 Matthew 2:14-15